 Now it’s time to put it all together.
 You can usually find the wattage information on the appliance’s data plate or in the owner’s manual.
 First, add up the running watts of all the items on your “must-have” list.
 Next, identify the single highest starting wattage from that list.
 Add that one starting wattage number to your total running wattage.
 The final sum gives you the minimum power your generator needs to produce.
 While this calculation gives you a great baseline, a professional consultation for your residential standby generator installation will guarantee you get the most accurate sizing for your specific needs.

-Find the Right Size Generac for Your Home
+Choosing the Right Size Generac Home Generator

 Once you have a handle on your home’s power needs, you can start matching them to the right generator size.
 While every home is unique, we can group them into general categories to give you a starting point.
 Think of these as helpful guidelines, not hard-and-fast rules.
 The goal is to find a generator that can comfortably handle your essential appliances without being overworked or underutilized.
 A professional consultation is always the best way to get a precise recommendation, but understanding these common sizes will help you feel more confident in your decision.

-For Small Homes (7-13 kW)
+Generator Sizing for Smaller Homes (7-13 kW)

 If you live in a smaller home, perhaps around 1,200 square feet, you likely don’t need a massive generator to keep things running.
 A unit in the 10 to 14 kW range is often the perfect fit.
 This size is powerful enough to cover the absolute essentials during an outage.
 You can expect it to handle your lights, refrigerator, and a few small appliances like your microwave or television.
 It’s an excellent choice for ensuring you can maintain basic comforts and safety without powering every single circuit in your home.
 This approach keeps your initial investment practical while still providing reliable backup for what matters most.

-For Medium Homes (14-20 kW)
+Generator Sizing for Mid-Sized Homes (14-20 kW)

 For medium-sized homes, typically between 1,500 and 2,000 square feet, your power needs start to increase.
 This is where generators in the 16 to 22 kW range really shine.
 A unit of this size can manage more than just the basics; it can often power larger systems like your central air conditioning and water heater.
 The 22 kW model is one of the most popular choices for homeowners because it provides a fantastic balance of power and value.
 It offers enough capacity to run most of your home’s circuits, making a power outage feel like a minor inconvenience.
 This size is a common choice for a complete residential standby generator installation.

-For Large Homes (22+ kW)
+Generator Sizing for Larger Homes (22+ kW)

 Larger homes, especially those over 2,500 square feet, have significantly higher power demands.
 If your home falls into this category, or if you have high-consumption items like a pool pump, hot tub, or an electric vehicle charger, you’ll want to look at generators in the 26 to 48 kW range.
 These powerful units are designed to handle a heavy electrical load, ensuring that your entire home can operate smoothly during an outage.
 With a generator of this size, you won’t have to pick and choose which appliances to use.
 You can continue your daily routine with minimal disruption, confident that your Generac generator can manage it all.